PreviousPreviousHome

 • The new constitution introduced ‘direct voting’ for government members; this reduced the power of the local Communist parties

-• 10.
+• open section 10.
 How did Stalin reinforce his dictatorship: ways

 • It guaranteed freedom, but banned opposition parties, reinforced Stalin’s control of government, and reduced the powers of local parties by direct voting